plone/plone.versioncheck/README.rst

 3) **Buildout extension** records the **current versions state** and **requirements**

-   - The state and requirements are written to a file,
+   - versions state and requirements are written to a file,
    - versions from the file will be consumed by the command line tool
-       - and orphaned version pin are detected,
+       - orphaned version pin are detected,
-       - also it shows by whom as dependency a package was demanded.
+       - it shows by whom as dependency a package was demanded.

 It works best with `semantically <http://semver.org/>`_ and only with `syntactically <https://pythonhosted.org/setuptools/setuptools.html#specifying-your-project-s-version>`_ correct version numbers!